CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ...
 ```

-If you do not set a link speed for a port and set auto-negotiation ON, the switch advertises all supported speeds on the interface:
+If you do not set a link speed for a port and set auto-negotiation `on`, the switch advertises all supported speeds on the interface:

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces